GNOME/libpeas/docs/reference/migrating-1to2.md

 Accordingly, the Python 2 plugin loader has been removed and any applications depending on it should continue to use Peas 1.0, or migrate to Python 3.

+In Libpeas 2 the "python3" loader has been renamed to "python".

 ## GTK 4 Examples

 Below are a few simple examples of how applications can benefit from and